 Censure, noun.
 An official condemnation, reprimand, or expression of adverse criticism, usually by a legislative or other formal body, of the conduct of one of its members or of someone whose behavior it monitors.
 Webster's New World Law Dictionary, Wiley Publishing, Inc., Hoboken, New Jersey.

-Request for Resignation.
+Removal from the Board.
 In addition to censure, a board can request a misbehaving director's resignation.
 However, the director can refuse.
-If he/she refuses, the board's ability to remove a director is quite limited.
+If he/she refuses, the board's ability to remove a director is limited.
 This is also true for the courts.
-Courts may remove directors from office but only for fraudulent or dishonest acts or gross abuse of authority or breach of duty.
-(Corp.
-Code § 7223.)
+Courts can remove directors from office but only for specific reasons established by statute.
 The membership, however, can remove a director with or without cause by means of a recall election.

 Recommendation.
 Boards should adopt an ethics policy for directors, committee members and managers.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.